The High Cost Of Health Care Burnout

 This article originally appeared in InsuranceNewsNet Magazine

-Perhaps no one has felt more pandemic-related pressure than health care professionals.
+Perhaps no one has felt more pandemic-related pressure than doctors.
 After a year of widespread sickness and suffering as well as struggling to find enough personal protective equipment and lifesaving gear to do their jobs, medical workers are dealing with residual trauma that could lead to a significant risk of burnout.
 Studies from 2020 support this outcome.

-According to The American Journal of Medicine, research regarding physician burnout is variable due to a lack of agreed-upon terminology.
-However, it is generally thought to hover between 40% and 50% of physicians during an average year.
-It is also thought to be most prevalent among physicians ages 45 to 54 — an age of peak income and productivity — and to regularly transition into major depression, substance abuse and even suicide.
-In fact, burnout-related depression appears to be more common for physicians than for other types of professionals.
+According to The American Journal of Medicine, research regarding doctor burnout is variable due to a lack of agreed-upon terminology.
+However, it is generally thought to hover between 40% and 50% of doctors during an average year.
+It is also thought to be most prevalent among doctors ages 45 to 54 — an age of peak income and productivity — and to regularly transition into major depression, substance abuse and even suicide.
+In fact, burnout-related depression appears to be more common for doctors than for other types of professionals.
 This statistic has only gotten worse with the pandemic.

-Burnout can lead to a mental health disorder or a substance abuse problem that can impact a physician’s ability to work.
-As a result, it is important for benefits brokers and advisors to discuss disability insurance with their physician clients.
-If pandemic-related stress were to lead to severe emotional anguish that disabled the health care professional on a short- or long-term basis, would the health care professional’s existing disability insurance policy provide sufficient income replacement during recovery?
+Burnout can lead to a mental health disorder or a substance abuse problem that can impact a doctor’s ability to work.
+As a result, it is important for benefits brokers and advisors to discuss disability insurance with their doctor clients.
+If pandemic-related stress were to lead to severe emotional anguish that disabled the doctor on a short- or long-term basis, would the doctor’s existing disability insurance policy provide sufficient income replacement during recovery?
 Would it provide a benefit payout at all?
 The critical role for benefits brokers and advisors is to become a trusted counselor, helping their clients secure benefits that work in our new world.

-Many disability insurance policies are not good enough for health care professionals.
+Many disability insurance policies are not good enough for doctors.

-Health care professionals have high income levels, usually comprising multiple income sources, and some own practices or manage heavy debt from student loans.
+Doctors have high-income levels, usually comprising multiple income sources, and some own practices or manage heavy debt from student loans.
 Like many other professionals, their financial solvency relies on their ability to work.
-Unlike many other professionals, losing the ability to work affects more than just their capacity to support themselves and their family; it sometimes affects the solvency of a medical practice or the physician’s ability to meet their loan repayment obligations.
+Unlike many other professionals, losing the ability to work affects more than just their capacity to support themselves and their families; it sometimes affects the solvency of a medical practice or the doctor’s ability to meet their loan repayment obligations.